SSDI Administrative Law Judge

 About the Seven Fields hearing office

 The Seven Fields Hearing Office serves you and other claimants across Pennsylvania and the surrounding region.
-With a bench of 6 judges, the office manages a high volume of disability claims.
-The office currently maintains a 71% approval rate.
-You can see the Seven Fields Hearing Office page for the full ALJ roster.
+It is staffed by 6 judges who manage a high volume of disability claims.
+The office currently maintains an approval rate of 71%, reflecting the broader environment in which Judge Bezego operates.

 Your odds change dramatically with a lawyer